ritesh-chafer/ritesh-chafer/README.md

 - 🔭 I’m currently working on ML Projects
 - 🌱 I’m currently in love with Deep Learning
-- 🔭 I’m interested in areas of data science and data analysis
+- 🔭 I’m interested in areas of data science and Machine Learning
 - 👯 I’m ready to collaborate on creative ideas
 - 😄 Pronouns: He/His
 - 📫 More details: [chafer.dscnsec.com](https://chafer.dscnsec.com/)